-Man Who Robbed SoCal Banks After Winning $19M Lottery Jackpot Sentenced to Prison
+Lottery Winner Who Robbed SoCal Banks Sentenced to Prison

 “I’m not going to blow the money,” Hayes told the L.A.
 Times.
 “I know I’ll change.
 But only for the better. . . .
 Mainly what I want to do is help out my family and friends in need.”

-Much of the winnings, however, went to taxes and bad investments, his attorney said in a court document filed in May.
-Half of it was shared with his ex-wife, the lawyer added.
+Much of the winnings, however, went to taxes and bad investments, his public defender, Hilary Potashner, said in a court document submitted in May.
+Half of the prize was shared with his ex-wife, his attorney added.

-Hayes started to “suffer from the ‘lottery curse,'” according to the court filing, saying the man developed an addiction after using opiates due to back surgery.
+Hayes started to “suffer from the ‘lottery curse,'” according to the court filing.

-When the building he managed burned down in January 2017, Hayes lost his job and his home, the lawyer continued.
+He became addicted to opiates after undergoing back surgery, Potashner wrote.
+When the building he managed burned down in January 2017, Hayes lost his job and his home, the court filing said.

-“Mr. Hayes lost his health insurance, and began replacing the opiates with heroin,” the court filing said.
+“Mr. Hayes lost his health insurance, and began replacing the opiates with heroin,” the attorney continued.
 “He rented a garage with his wife Stephanie, and he intermittently lived in his car.”

-Hayes “ended up poor and destitute,” the lawyer wrote, describing him as a “pitiful drug addict.”
+Hayes “ended up poor and destitute,” Potashner wrote, describing him as a “pitiful drug addict.”

-Officials said the man spent $1,000 a week on his heroin addiction, Santa Clarita radio station KHTS reported in October 2017.
+Officials said the man spent $1,000 a week on his heroin addiction, Santa Clarita radio station KHTS reported.

 From April to September 2017, he robbed or attempted to rob 11 banks—including a Union Bank in Carpinteria, a Wells Fargo in Santa Clarita, a credit union in Valencia and another one in Santa Maria, according to the U.S. Attorney’s Office.